Hasse principles for higher-dimensional fields

-\textbf{Remark 4.23} The homology theory of 4.21 (a) clearly satisfies condition 4.22 (i), because $C^{r,s}_a(L(X),\zn)=0$ for $a\neq \dim X$, if $X$ is integral.
-Hence 4.22 (i) also hold for the homology theories from 4.19 (b).
-The proof of Theorem 4.18 will then achieved as follows.
+for an integral $X$, where the limit is over all non-empty open subvarieties $U$ of $X$, we trivially have $C^{r,s}_a(L(X),\zn)=0$ for $a\neq \dim X$, because for any $x\in X$ different from the generic point there is an non-trivial open $U\subset X$ not containing $x$.
+Hence 4.24 (i) also hold for the homology theories from 4.23 (b).
+The proof of Theorem 4.19 will then achieved as follows.
 In the next section we will define a homology theory $H^W_\ast(-,\qzl)$, over any field $K$ of characteristic 0, or over a perfect field of positive characteristic assuming suitable resolution of singularities, which a priori satisfies

 if $X$ is smooth, projective and irreducible.
 Moreover we will show that 4.22 (ii) holds for $H^W$.
 Still under the same assumptions we will construct a morphism